cameni/bmfont/trunk/bin/readme.txt

 - The default glyph for invalid characters is now properly rasterized when not rendered from outline too.
 - The status bar now shows the glyph id for the characters.
 - Fixed corrupt glyphs when rendering very large fonts (1000+ px) from glyph outline.
+- Added autofit that automatically determines the max font size that fits in defined texture size (only available through commandline interface so far)
+- Fixed crash on startup if default font doesn't have the unicode chars in range 0-255.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.